-The festive red lace of this classic and elegant dress make it perfect for any weddings that are happening near or at holiday time or even Valentine’s Day.
+The festive red lace of this classic and elegant dress makes it perfect for any weddings that are happening near or at holiday time or even Valentine’s Day.
 I’ve kept accessories warm and neutral to complement, not distract from, the gorgeous red of this dress.
 And do you see how the style of the earrings and bracelet loosely mimic the lace of the dress?
-This is a great style trick to give you a classy, polished and cohesive look.
+This is a great style trick to give you a classy, polished, and cohesive look.

 Jewel Toned Mother of the Bride Dresses Rule

-Saphire Blue, Ruby Red, Emerald Green, Royal Purple…rich, deep, clear jewel tones that remind us of royalty are stunning in winter and make excellent color choices for the Mother of the Bride or Groom.
+Sapphire Blue, Ruby Red, Emerald Green, Royal Purple…rich, deep, clear jewel tones that remind us of royalty are stunning in winter and make excellent color choices for the Mother of the Bride or Groom.
 These colors never date and are jaw-dropping set against black and white, so just imagine how fabulous you will look in the wedding photos next to the bride or groom.

 MOB Dresses with Rich Textures/Fabrics Suit the Season

-If you are a Mother of the Bride or Groom at a spring or summer wedding, then, by all means, go for a dress that is light, airy and silky.
+If you are a Mother of the Bride or Groom at a spring or summer wedding, then, by all means, go for a dress that is light, airy, and silky.
 But wintertime MOBs and MOGs might want to consider something weightier with more texture.
 Favorite winter fabrics for MOB’s are jacquard, lace, velvet, heavy satin, brocade.